 Input Files

 ChromoSort does not run aligners or graph tools for you.
-It consumes files from MUMmer, minimap2, assembly graph outputs, graph aligners, and optional contact tables.
+It consumes files from MUMmer, minimap2, assembly graph outputs, graph aligners, optional contact tables, and optional patch-candidate workflows.
 The most important rule is that each evidence file must describe the same FASTA records used by the command you are running.

 Input Sets By Task